KenKundert/avendesora/doc/examples.rst

 You cannot use *Avendesora* to login to Linux, however once you have logged in you can use *Avendesora* to deliver your linux password to the sudo command.

-An alternative to using *xdotool* to force the window title is to use :class:`avendesora.RecognizeFile` as shown in :ref:`discovery`.
+An alternative to using window titles is to trigger *Avendesora* secrets recognition is to use :class:`avendesora.RecognizeFile` as shown in :ref:`discovery`.